loweboard/iSystemAdministrator/README.md

 ### 2.1 System Requirements
 Any Bash available system and version 3.2.57 or greater<br>
-first to see external file can be linked up by using source command<br>
+#:-first to see external file can be linked up by using source command<br>
 <<<EOF<br>
 Any Bash available system and version 4.2.53 or greater<br>
-first to see hyphen and dot can be named to allocated memory<br>
+#:-first to see hyphen and dot can be named to allocated memory<br>
 <<<EOF<br>

 ### 2.2 Optional Dependencies